Statistics at a Glance

 - The food and drink manufacturing industry is the single largest manufacturing

-sector in the UK, with a turnover of £76bn and gross value added of £20.6
+sector in the UK, with a turnover of £92bn and Gross Value Added (GVA) of £24bn

-, accounting for 16% of the total manufacturing sector.
+, accounting for 18% of the total manufacturing sector by turnover.

-- Our sector is an important trading partner with Europe: exporting over £12bn of
+- Our sector is an important trading partner with Europe: exporting almost £19bn

-food and non-alcoholic drink products a year, 77% of which go the EU.
+non-alcoholic drink exports, 76% of which go to the EU.

 - The industry is a key partner for British farmers: buying two thirds of all the